Frequently Asked Questions

 We believe that your financial advisor should be a real financial advisor and not someone who is prospecting for new business or filling out paperwork.
 We have a dedicated staff that supports each advisor team so that your team can do what you hired them to do, which is work for you.

-Each team consists of a Partner of Barber Financial Group, two additional financial advisors, an Estate Planning Attorney, a CPA, and a service team of 10 or more employees.
+We feel that it’s really important that our clients feel that they’re not just a random number in a list of clients when talking to their wealth manager.
+In order for this to happen, we limit the number of clients each advisor team can manage.Each team consists of a Partner of Barber Financial Group, two additional financial advisors, an Estate Planning Attorney, a CPA, and a service team of 10 or more employees.
 This means that when you have questions or need to speak with someone about your accounts or concerns, someone on your dedicated advisor team will be there to help you.

 In the financial services industry there are two types of advisors.
 The first type are the financial advisors who work on a suitability standard.
-Simply put, the suitability standard requires the advisor makes sure that the investment they suggest for you is suitable based on your unique situation, but does not require the investment to be in your best interest.
+Simply put, the suitability standard requires the advisor makes sure that the investment they suggest for you is suitable based on your unique situation but does not require the investment to be in your best interest.

-Secondly, is the fiduciary standard.
+The second type is the fiduciary standard.
 The fiduciary standard requires that your advisor put your interests ahead of their own interests, 24 hours a day, seven days a week, 365 days a year.
 In order for the advisor to act in the capacity of a fiduciary, they truly have to understand everything about your financial life.
 Their goal is to help you make the best decisions in every area of your financial life.
 At Barber Financial Group, we live by the fiduciary standard.

 We do not have products to sell.
 Instead, what we do offer are services besides investment management.
 Our services range from comprehensive financial planning to tax planning and tax preparation, insurance analysis and solutions, as well as a complete estate plan for both simple and complex estates.
 Each of these services are discussed on an individual basis after considering your overall financial plan.